-You park calls on number which consists of:
+You can park calls on numbers which consist of:

-- PBX service prefix - parking position number - 1.
-In the administration interface, go to section PBX Services. - 2.
+- PBX service prefix - Parking position number - 1.
+In the administration interface, go to the PBX Services section. - 2.
 Double-click Call parking to open the Edit Service dialog box. - 3.
-Check Service is enabled. - 4.
-In the Service extension field, enter the call parking prefix.
-You can leave the default prefix setting \5.
+Select the Service is enabled option. - 4.
+In the Service extension field, type the call parking prefix.

+You can leave the default prefix setting 5.